totalspectrum/spin2cpp/doc/c.md

 ```
 will not work: the double levels of ".address.streetnum" will fail.

-#### Anonymous Structs and Unions

-Anonymous structs and unions (i.e. nested struct members without a name) are not supported.

 #### Variable length arrays

 Variable length arrays are not supported.
 A work-around is to use the `__builtin_alloca()` function to allocate memory on the stack.